In-Exercitiis/python_project_template/README.rst

 What to replace
 ===============

-in src/template_project/ - rename to correct project name
+In src/template_project/ - rename to correct project name

-if the project has console scripts, in src/template_project/__about__.py - replace 'some_consle_script=template_project.__main__:script_fn' with the appropriate names for some_consle_script, template_project and script_fn or if there are no consol_scripts, just assign __entry_points__ an empty dict '{}'
+If the project has console scripts, in src/template_project/__about__.py - replace 'some_consle_script=template_project.__main__:script_fn' with the appropriate names for some_consle_script, template_project and script_fn or if there are no consol_scripts, just assign __entry_points__ an empty dict '{}'

-in src/template_project/__about__.py - replace __package_name__ =
+In src/template_project/__about__.py - replace __package_name__ =
 'template_project' with correct project name

-in tests/test_cli_script.py - replace completely with correct test file
+In tests/test_cli_script.py - replace completely with correct test file

 Install